Edition #2. The Hail Mary Friday Club: Where Does Fear Come From?

 Enter the Hail Mary Friday Club, where doing something bold, scary and exciting every Friday becomes your normal.

-It’s one of the most exhilarating things I’ve ever done.
-All I had to do was ask!
-And the next time I want to ask for something, being brave for those 30 seconds will be that little bit easier.
+The next time I ask for something, being brave for those 30 seconds will be that little bit easier.

 What’s something a bold, scary and exciting you can do on Friday?